Coachella Festival Checklist – 11 Things to Bring

 green summer sleeping bag

-The Coachella Valley can be a scorching hot place during the middle of the day, but come nighttime, the desert can get surprisingly cold.
+The Coachella Valley can be a scorching hot place during the middle of the day, but the desert can get surprisingly cold at night.

-So, if you want to get a good night’s sleep while at Coachella (and trust us, you’ll need it), packing a quality summer sleeping bag is key.
-If you’re the type of person who tends to get cold at night, we’d also recommend a sleeping bag liner for some extra warmth.
+So, if you want a good night’s sleep at Coachella (and trust us, you’ll need it), packing a quality summer sleeping bag is key.
+If you tend to get cold at night, we’d also recommend a sleeping bag liner for some extra warmth.

 No sleeping bag?
 No problem!